-Actual revenues and other financing sources recognized by the District's General Fund were \$225,000 more than budget.
-The variance was primarily due to assessment revenue and interest income being more that originally budgeted.
+Actual revenues and other financing sources recognized by the District's General Fund were \$122,000 more than budget.
+The variance was primarily due to interest income being more than originally budgeted.

 Budgetary Summary - Expenditures/Other Financing Uses

 Following is a summary of the current year budget and actual results for the District's General Fund expenditures.
 (See Table 4)